-2015-2017 Building Systems, Improving Performance
+Building Systems, Improving Performance

 NDCS is an agency filled with talented, passionate people.
 In recent years the department has fallen behind in implementing national trends in correctional science and has suffered from a number of failures that damaged public confidence.
-Our vision for NDCS is to be the best in the business of corrections.
-This strategic plan is the framework for transforming our agency.
+This strategic plan is the framework for transforming our agency into the best in the business of corrections.